danielsan80/minirace-gate/gate/README.md

 The project has a lot of elements, so I added a little [Printing guide](doc/printing.md) to help you understanding it.

-It uses the Thingiverse built stls.
+The guide refers to the Thingiverse built stls.